| SHOCKER NXT TROUBLESHOOTING - VISION | |

 · Check the wire harness plugs and connectors for any paint splatter.
 This may cause a jump in the circuit and exhibit a problem.

-· Remove the eyes from the Shocker body, then clean both the eyes and the eye holes in the Shocker body using a q-tip.
+· Remove the eyes from the Shocker body, then clean both eyes and the eye holes in the Shocker body using a q-tip.
 Excess paint splatter can fool the eyes and give false readings.
 Make sure there isn't any built-up paint, grease, or other debris on either eye, especially the opaque/dark colored eye (this is the detector).
-You can try blowing out paint splatter if needed, or using compressed gas to clean it.
+You can try blowing out paint splatter if needed, or using compressed air to clean it.
 Be very gentle since the eyes are fragile and can be damaged.

 · Remove the eye ribbon from the Shocker body and plug it back into the upper board.
 With the eyes outside of the body, face them together and pull the trigger.
 If the marker fires at this point then the problem is with the eyes themselves or any other electronics issue (mentioned above).
 If pulling the trigger doesn't fire when the eyes facing each other, it means the problem is an eye alignment issue in the Shocker body.
 Re-install the eyes, making sure they are standing straight inside the breech grooves.
 If the eye alignment is broken, the board will fire with no paint loaded.